Einstein connection of nonsymmetric pseudo-Riemannian manifold: Einstein connection of an NGT space

 \section{Einstein connection of an NGT space}

-In this section, we present explicitly an Einstein connection of a nonsymmetric pseudo-Riemannian space $(M,G=g+F)$, in particular, of a weak almost Hermitian manifold.

-A pseudo-Riemannian manifold $(M^{2n},g)$ endowed with a skew-symmetric (1,1)-tensor $f$ of maxi\-mal rank $2n$ ($f^2$ is not necessarily equal to $-{I}$) is called a \emph{weak almost Hermitian manifold}.
-If~$\nabla^g J=0$, then such $(M^{2n}, J, g)$ is called a \textit{weak K\"{a}hler~manifold}, see \cite{rov-survey24}.
+In this section, we explicitly present the Einstein connection of a nonsymmetric pseudo-Riemannian space $(M,G=g+F)$ with non-degenerate $F$, in particular, of a weak almost Hermitian manifold.
+Recall that a pseudo-Riemannian manifold $(M^{2n},g)$ endowed with a skew-symmetric (1,1)-tensor $f$ of maxi\-mal rank $2n$ ($f^2$ is not necessarily equal to $-{I}$) is called a \emph{weak almost Hermitian manifold} \cite{rov-survey24}.
+In this case, we introduce a new (1,1)-tensor $\widetilde Q=-f^2-{I}$, and the $f^2$-\textit{torsion condition} \eqref{E-Q-torsion} in terms of $\widetilde Q$~reads